-- Remove the latch pins from each side of the base and 1. rotate the handles out, see figure C1.
-Place the Companion base over the attachment points and carefully lower it until the latch cams pass through the floor and the base rests flat against the top of the attachment points. - 2.
-Once the base is in place, turn each of the latch handles 4. as shown in figure C2.
-Turning the latch handles clamps the base down to the truck.
-It is critical that the base be drawn down firmly onto the attachment points.
-If a handle rotates freely, or will not rotate without excessive force, it will need to be adjusted.
+- 1. Remove the latch pins from each side of the base and rotate the handles out, see Figure C1.
+Place the base over the attachment points and carefully lower it until the latch cams pass through the floor and the base rests flat against the top of the attachment points. - 2.
+Prepare to adjust latch tension.
+Once the base is in place, remove the cotter pins from each of the four castle nuts.
+Engage the cams with each attachment point by turning the latch handles back to their locked position, see Figure C2.
+If a handle will not turn easily, loosen the castle nut until the cam will freely turn and engage the attachment point.